howset/inception/USER_DOC.md

 - __vsftpd__ -- provides file transfer capabilities.
 - __portainer__ -- provides interface to browse docker images/containers.

-All services are isolated in its containers, communicate through internal docker network, adn persistence is achieved by binding volumes to be mounted at a specified data storage directory.
+All services are isolated in its containers, communicate through internal docker network, and persistence is achieved by binding volumes to be mounted at a specified data storage directory.

 ## Starting and stopping the project
 - Using the __Makefile__ at the project root, the mandatory can be built and run (create & start) by `make all`.